dcunited001/dcunited001.github.io/_drafts/5000bc-reincarnation.md

     cultural fragments that would be distributed across the world and into the astral plane to be reunited at a later time

+So they had to disappear, but they knew if we could find our history, we would stop looking.
+They had achieved something great & powerful & learned all languages.
+They had created some impressive-yet-basic technology.
+Still, they projected it to be too early for humanity to begin to chase the stars and, wisely, decided to tend to the fire of knowledge.
+Overpopulation crises are doomed when the world is controlled by monoculture.
+Thus, these ancients knew that they had to split the knowledge they'd acquired into pieces and dissapear.

+From this paradoxical vantange, they were moreso capable of ensuring a stable rollout of industrialization & modernization.
+They became the first civilization to disappear and di so intentionally, with the idea that they were retreating into cultural fragments that would be distributed across the world.
+These fragments would interweave in spiral fashion across the astral plane to be reunited at a later time.
+Until then, this entwined and threaded astral tapestry would become the basis for identifying reincarnations and incarnation metatypes in other cultures.

 "premodernism" where the set of ideas is so generally limited, that almost any development is new to any society.
 - it's like a state of postmodernism to modernism but occuring before